You should find all the answers you’re looking for here. But if there’s anything else you need, get in touch and we’ll do all we can to help.

-If you’re selected, we will contact you by the end of July and you will have a further three months to submit your records.
+If you’re selected, we will contact you by the end of July.
+Information on when you need to submit your records will be provided in the communication sent to you.
 You will need to show how you have worked through the CPD three-stage cycle - visit the My CPD page to find out more.

 The most important piece of evidence is your CPD record.
 This must be sufficiently detailed to allow us to assess whether you have planned, acted, evaluated and recorded your achievements.

 We will support our members wherever possible.
 Virtually all the services provided by the ACT can be regarded as CPD, in one form or another.
 For example events, training, The Treasurer magazine and any briefings or updates in person, in print or via the website.
 We will provide additional CPD guidance and other services whenever possible and much of this is free or substantially discounted for members.